alexwith/VersionGate/README.md

 **A fast protocol translation platform for Minecraft: Java Edition**

 VersionGate aims to be lightweight and have little impact on the latency of the client.
-Therefore VersionGate only support 1.8, 1.12 and the latest version.
+Therefore VersionGate only supports translations between 1.8, 1.12 and the latest version.

 ## Utilities